Sleeping Beauty Cast and Creative Team

 Jeffrey Mercury Van Sciver

-Mercury is thrilled to be joining the cast of this years Panto in the Presidio.
+Mercury is thrilled to be rejoining the cast for Panto in the Presidio.
 Van Sciver received his college training at The Juilliard School and earned his BFA from Dominican University.
 While in school, he danced with the San Francisco Symphony, San Francisco Opera’s production of Moby Dick, and received awards and scholarships from the Dizzy Feet Foundation, the Chris Helman Award, and Princess Grace Awards.
 Upon graduating, Van Sciver joined Alonzo King’s LINES Ballet, touring internationally for over six years.
 In 2018, he joined the San Francisco Gay Men’s Chorus as well as Sister Magic Productions.
 The following year, he joined the chorus’ a capella group, HomoPhonics, in which he’s been able to sing, dance, and choreograph.
+Mercury was proud to play in 42nd Street Moon’s production of THE SCOTTSBORO BOYS as Olen Montgomery.
 Van Sciver would like to thank everyone near, far and wide for being a part of his journey and appreciates the opportunity to show himself and his love of life.

 Fremont the Fairy